 A community favorite, join the Potawatomi Zoo as we celebrate Halloween!
 Trick or treat with our vendor partners and enjoy seeing the animals, pumpkins, lights, and decorations at Zoo Boo!

-DeKalb County Free Fall Festival | September 28 - October 3
+DeKalb County Free Fall Fair | September 28 - October 3

 The DeKalb County Free Fall Fair is an annual fair that takes place in Auburn, Indiana.
 There’s something for everyone at America’s Family Reunion!